bitovi/academy/src/technology-consulting/6-communication-methods.md

 ### Successful meetings

-#### Set an agenda

-Come into a meeting with an agenda.
+- **Set an agenda:** Come into a meeting with an agenda.
 State the agenda at the start so everyone is aware of what you’d like to accomplish.
 This might include topics of discussion or key questions you’d like to answer.

-#### Take notes

-Simply take notes during calls and meetings.
+- **Take notes:** Simply take notes during calls and meetings.
 Summarize the “next actions” and make sure its clear who is assigned each action.

-#### Send recaps

-Simply send a summary of your notes and next steps out to all stakeholders or attendees.
+- **Send recaps:** Simply send a summary of your notes and next steps out to all stakeholders or attendees.
 If you’re meeting alone with a client, send it to them.

-#### Take ownership

-When appropriate, make it clear that you will complete certain tasks by a certain date.
+- **Take ownership:** When appropriate, make it clear that you will complete certain tasks by a certain date.

+Tips and techniques:

+- **Use clear meeting titles and agendas:** Always include a title and an agenda when scheduling meetings to reduce anxiety and set expectations.
+- **Take notes with meaning:** Focus on the main points rather than trying to write everything down.
+Aim for understanding and summarizing key takeaways.
+- **Explore note-taking techniques:** Use methods such as bullet lists, the Cornell method, or mind mapping.
+Write down conclusions, not just facts, and review your notes to organize them later.

 ### Exercise: Draft a meeting invite